-As you approach retirement age, it’s likely you and your family have considered downsizing.
+As you approach retirement age, it’s likely you have considered downsizing.
 This is a common practice that can make great financial sense—you’re living off of a fixed income, so you want to limit your expenses.
 Even if you’ve paid off your mortgage, however, your home can still be a significant drain on your finances.

 Moving into a smaller home can be a great way to limit the amount of money you’ll need to spend on housing, but it’s not as simple as picking a smaller house.
 Downsizing requires careful thought before taking action.
 Consider these tips:

 Compare Your Current Total Homeownership Costs to the Costs of a New Arrangement

 Downsizing is all about cutting your costs, so it’s crucial that you run the numbers on the yearly cost of staying in your current home versus the home you’re considering.
 Calculate your current mortgage, taxes, insurance, utilities, maintenance and other costs, and lay them out alongside those of your potential destination.
 This online retirement calculator from The Financial Security Project at Boston College can show you how much you’re spending now and how much you can expect to save by downsizing.

 You might be surprised at what you find when you do this.
 For example, your new home could be smaller, but it could be in a town with higher property taxes, which means your yearly costs would be the same as if you stayed put.
 Or maybe the property is in a location vulnerable to flooding, and the insurance costs are higher.
 Either way, that smaller home could have a larger price tag, which defeats the purpose of downsizing.